itsdfish/ACTRPVT.jl/docs/src/amortized_bayesian_inference.md

+!!! note "Warning"
+    Docs are a work in progress.

 # Introduction

 This page demonstrates how to perform amortized Bayesian inference using neural networks.
 Click below to reveal a full copy-and-pastable version of the code.